sohale/sohale.github.io/pages/reinvented.md

 * terraform

 * Rewriting grammars

+* Recurrent Neural Networks
+   * 1997
+   * disinllusioned by: TDNN

+## Neuroscience:
+* Optimal Experiment Design (adaptive)
+    * identifucation with brain in the loop
+* System Identification by modular
+* GIL (similar, but different to Free Energy Principle)

 ### Reinvented knowing they exist, based on the genral idea, without any technical details (in pre-internet):
 * Metaballs